WellFiredDevelopment/dotGuacamoleDocumentation/sphinx/source/api/interfaces/interface_wellfired_guacamole_iview.rst

     **Description**

-        The minimum size a view can have.
+        The minimum size a view can have with padding included.

 .. _interfacewellfired_guacamole_iview_1a28ed1c4aa87f0453699ffb4774e58e89: